kimwalisch/primecount/doc/Hard-Special-Leaves.md

-However since we only need to decrement at most 1 counter when crossing of an element in the sieve array this does not deteriorate the sieving runtime complexity of the algorithm (unlike the binary indexed tree which deteriorates sieving by a factor of log(z)).
-I have to give credit to Christian Bau here who already used such a counter array back in 2003 however he chose a size of O(n) which does not improve the runtime complexity.
+However since we only need to decrement at most 1 counter when crossing of an element in the sieve array this does not deteriorate the sieving runtime complexity of the algorithm (unlike the binary indexed tree which deteriorates sieving by a factor of log z / log log z).
+I have to give credit to Christian Bau here who already used such a counter array back in 2003 however he chose a size of O(n) with a constant interval size which does not improve the runtime complexity.

 ```C++
 // Sieve out a bit from the sieve array and update the